electronstudio/python_book/chapters/minecraft.rst

 Turtle
 ------

-*This requires ``minecraftstuff`` package to work.* You can install it in Mu by clicking in the bottom right gadget and adding ``minecraftstuff`` to list of third party packages
+*This requires the* **minecraftstuff** *package to work.* You can install it in Mu by clicking in the bottom right gadget and adding ``minecraftstuff`` to list of third party packages

-You may have used a turtle for drawing at school.
+In olden days at school we used robotic turtles to draw on paper.
+You may have done similar on the screen in Python or Scratch.
 This is the same but in Minecraft.

 .. literalinclude:: programs/e13_turtle.py